Selected Tools of Modern Theoretical Physics 2B

 Location: We will be in room 403 for both, the lecture and the tutorials

-Exam: There will be a written exam at the end of the semester.
-We will fix the date together.
-Note that you need to have more than 50% of the points from the exercises assigned to you to qualify for the exam.
+Exam: We decided together that the written exam for this course will take place on Monday, the 29th of June 2026, at 11:00 in room 403.
+It will take two hours (120 minutes) and we will discuss a practice exam in the last tutorial to help you preparing for it.
+Please be there five minutes earlier such that we can start on time.
+Also note that you need to have more than 50% of the points from the exercises assigned to you to qualify for the exam.
 You can check your points here on the website, or, if you are in doubt, with me.

 Additional material for the individual lectures, including the exercises which we discuss in the labs, is given below: